DanielGavin/ols/README.md

 - `enable_checker_only_saved`: Turns on only calling the checker on the package being saved. _(Enabled by default)_

-- `enable_checker_diagnostics_on_start`: Turns on running all workspace diagnostics using odin check when starting ols (experimental).
+- `enable_checker_workspace_diagnostics`: Turns on running all workspace diagnostics using odin check.
+This is currently experimental and may cause problems.
+A better option is using the `checker_path` feature to explicity tell `ols` the projects that it should check. (experimental).

 - `enable_auto_import`: Automatically import packages that aren't in your import on completion.